galenoferreira/netcalc/README.md

-# 🌐 netcalc — IPv4 Subnet Calculator
+# 🌐 netcalc — IPv4 Subnet Calculator by GG

 A single-binary CLI tool for comprehensive IPv4 subnet calculations.